kcalomento/Project-1/README.md

 - **Gender Disparity**: A significant gender imbalance exists in the tech industry, potentially contributing to disparities in mental health experiences.
 - **Workplace Factors**: Work interference and access to mental health benefits are significantly associated with mental health outcomes.
 - **Wellness Programs**: Effective wellness programs that address mental health show promise in improving treatment-seeking behavior.
+- **Country Factors**:  The major feature which was found to vary significantly among countries is the ease with which leave can be secured for mental health issues.

 ---